 Lake’s ice cream, fast food eatery and store).
 Outside the restaurant there is a porcelain cow decked out in Canada day décor.

 Okay, I think, just don’t rain and we’ll be fine.
 Next, thing you know we’re doing a 100 and rain is streaming down my helmet.
-My knees poke out past the driver and the windshield so the rain impales my kneecaps like shards of glass.
-It also feels like my helmet, with my head in it, is going to be sucked from my body to bounce down the highway like a dodge ball.
+My knees poke

 I can feel snot dripping down my face, but I don’t dare pull my arm away from Colin’s waist to wipe it because I could fall off the bike; and then I might end up like the deer I saw crows eating on our ride down.

+However, this is just my passenger perspective.
+Colin is using every single one of his arm muscles to keep our 900 pounds on the road.
+His Suzuki Boulevard M50 weighs 600 pounds alone.
+Colin slows to 70 Km/h as a semi passes us and showers us like an aircraft carrier speeding past a two-person canoe.
 I wish an empty truck would pass us so we could ride in the back and stay dry.
 Next thing I know, an empty cattle semi passes us.
 We could ride the bike up the ramp and herd ourselves back to Edmonton.
 However, I don’t think there is a hand symbol for asking if we can ride in the back of a truck like cattle.

 We stopped at Fay’s diner for burgers and fries and to seek shelter from the rain.
 After we left, there was no rain the rest of the way to Edmonton.
 It was just in that usual rainy/snowy spot of precipitation that everyone hits on the way to or from Calgary.
 So, why does it always rain near Red Deer?